KROIA/Voicemail-Box/Software/BSP_VoiceMailBox/documentation/UART.md

 using namespace VoiceMailBox;

 // Create a UART object and providing the handle from the main.c
-// Specify the circular buffer size to 1024 bytes.
+// Specify the ring-buffer size to 1024 bytes.
 UART uart(getUART_handle(), 1024);

 // Called periodically